 Whether gazing down on the sparkling town by night or the city’s rooftops by day, the views from the castle are inspiring.
 I spent my first night strolling through the castle gardens.
 Below me the city sparkled much as Mark Twain described it, as a “fallen Milky Way.”

 Even back in Twain’s day, the castle illumination was something not to miss.
-In 2013 there are four illuminations taking place, on May 20th, June 1st, July 13th and September 7th.
+In 2014 there are three illuminations taking place, on June 7th, July 12th and September 6th.
 Here is Twain’s description.